 Change in Control Payment.
 The provisions of this set forth certain terms of an agreement reached between Mr. Komberg and the Company regarding Mr. Komberg's rights and obligations upon the occurrence of a Change in Control of the Company.
 These provisions are intended to assure and encourage in advance Mr. Komberg's continued attention and dedication to his assigned duties and his objectivity during the pendency and/or after the occurrence of any such event.
-These provisions shall apply in lieu of, and expressly supersede, the provisions of Section 4 regarding severance pay and benefits upon a termination of employment by the Company without Cause as provided in Section 3(d), if such termination of employment occurs in connection with or within eighteen (18) months after the occurrence of a Change in Control if Mr. Komberg remains employed with the Company through and at such time.
+These provisions shall apply in lieu of, and expressly supersede, the provisions of Section 4 regarding severance pay and benefits upon a termination of employment by the Company without Cause as provided in Section 3(d), if such termination of employment occurs in connection with or within eighteen (18) months after the occurrence of the first event constituting a Change in Control.
+These provisions shall terminate and be of no further force or effect beginning eighteen (18) months after the occurrence of a Change in Control if Mr. Komberg remains employed with the Company through and at such time.